faizan-20/faizan-20/README.md

 # About Me:
 Hey, there.
 I am a computer science engineer and a web developer.
-I love creating projects and customizing my dev environment, you can find various projects and linux specefic dotfiles on my github.
+I love creating projects and customizing my dev environment, you can find various projects and linux specefic dotfiles on my github (which a few people find helpful).
 Currently I am working as a front end developer breathing life to various interesting projects.
 Happy coding :)

 ## Stats: